-Many years ago I was in Cincinnati, Ohio on a seminar trip and made a run to a store in my rental car, kind of late one Saturday night.
+Many years ago, maybe 20?
+I was in Cincinnati, Ohio on a seminar trip and made a run to a store in my rental car, kind of late one Saturday night.
 In the shopping mall near the store was a two-story gym, mostly made of glass and there inside as I drove by, I spotted 4 guys on a wooden floor, in plain clothes, training to fight.
 4 guys.
 No school.
 No uniforms.
-4 guys.
-They were doing – I don’t know – what you might call, “modern fighting.”
+Just 4 guys.
+They were doing – I don’t know – what you might call, “modern fighting?”
 The vision sort of stuck with me and made me think of the proliferation of “small groups.”
 One was probably the leader, the organizer.
-I actually stopped the car on the lot and watched them for a long minute.
-Strong sense of nostalgia and admiration.
+I actually stopped the car on the lot and watched them for a minute, with a strong sense of nostalgia and admiration.

 How many, many times I have I seen such small groups, and been a part of such small groups.
-How many of these groups of 4 have attended my seminars?
+How many of these groups of 4 or so have attended my seminars?

 One deep thread for all of them is a bond.
 A friendship.
 A social deal of some kind beyond just working out.
 Ever note how these people share various traits?
 Looks?
 Clothes?
 Interesting.
 What brought them together?
 Why do they stay?

-Some members of these smaller adult groups will come and go, but a sufficient “leader” just seems to attract the rare kind of person that keeps a core group going.
+Some members of these smaller, loose martial, adult groups will come and go, but a sufficient “leader” just seems to attract the rare kind of person that keeps a core group going.
+Like a magnet.
 There just always seems to be a core subsection – the leader and two, three or maybe four people.
 Even in a standard professional, strip-center, school, these friends might eventually get officially hired to help the leader.
 But still a very social friendship is at the core of most success- however you want to define the word success.
 (Warning!
 Once hiring and money and dues/tithing get in the friendship picture, it might hurt the relationships.
-Seen that a lot.)
+Seen that a lot too.)

-What I am suggesting is – take serious note of how important the social/friendship “thing” is to the promotion, stability and financial success of your “school/program/work-out” group.
+What I am suggesting is – take serious note of how important the social/friendship “thing” is to the promotion, stability and financial success of your “school / program / work-out” group.
 Schools reeking in forced business models have this built in, especially for kids.
 Kids are easy.
 Movie night.
 Birthday parties.
 Laser sword gigs.
-Many organize these social events on “must do” commands from the "Kuraty" business group they pay big bucks to.
+Many organize these social events on “must do” commands from the “Kuraty” business group that they pay big bucks to.
 What about adults that don’t fit this mold?
 What’s for them?
 Barbecue Sunday?
 Some adults prefer a drunken, debauchery night?
 What will it be?
 Groups are…customized.
-You can see it all around.The whose-who, whose with who.
-Why do they stay?
-Why do they not look "outside?"
-Our tribal selves!

 – One stole a French guy’s passport.